ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

 Doing an unbinned analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-As gamma-ray events are rare, the counts maps generated by ctbin will in
+As gamma-ray events are rare, the counts cubes generated by ctbin will in
 general be sparse, having many empty pixels, in particular at high energies.
 An alternative analysis technique consists of working directly on the event
-list without binning the events in a counts map.
+list without binning the events in a counts cube.
 We will see the benefit of
 such an analysis later once you re-run ctlike in unbinned mode.

 For unbinned analysis you first have to define the data space region over
 which the analysis is done.
 This is similiar to the ctbin step in binned
-analysis where you defined the size of the counts map, the energy range, and
+analysis where you defined the size of the counts cube, the energy range, and
 the time interval.
 For unbinned analysis you have no such thing as a counts
-map, but you have to define over which region of the data space the selected
+cube, but you have to define over which region of the data space the selected
 events are spread (because the ctools have to integrate over this region to
 compute the total number of predicted events in the data space that you
 analyse).
 Furthermore, you have to define what energy range is covered, and